-Master of Science or Master of Professional Studies students who were in good academic and behavioral standing when their student record was deactivated may request to have their student status reinstated if no more than one year has elapsed, with the approval of their program director.
+Master of Science or Master of Professional Studies students who were in good academic and behavioral standing when their student record was deactivated may request to have their student status reinstated if no more than one (1) year has elapsed, subject to program director approval.
 The student should contact their academic advisor to begin the readmission process.